 Nefertiti generally wore a close fitting almost diaphanous sheath dress, but was also depicted naked.
 In part this related to her role in the fertility cult.
-During the early years of Akhenaten´s reign Nefertiti wore the crown of Hathor (cow horns and a sun disc, often including plumes) or the headdress of Mut (the vulture goddess).
+During the early years of Akhenaten's reign Nefertiti wore the crown of Hathor (cow horns and a sun disc, often including plumes) or the headdress of Mut (the vulture goddess).
 When the royal family moved to Armarna, Nefertiti favoured a flat-topped version of the blue war crown which she is most often associated with.
 This crown also linked the queen with the goddess Tefnut, a solar deity.
 In this she emulated the role of "Gods Wife of Amun", wearing the same close fitting robe tied with a red sash and Nubian wig with either a double uraei (royal cobra) or the double plumed crown with a sun disk.
 However, it may be that her power exceeded even that of Ahmose Nefertari (the foundress of the eighteenth dynasty).

 Another theory is that there were actually two co-regents, consisting of a male son named Smenkhkare, and Nefertiti under the name Neferneferuaten, both of whom adopted the prenomen, Ankhkheperure.
 Akhenaten and Smenkhare were succeeded by Tutankhamun, and some writers have suggested that Nefertiti was still alive during the first couple of years of his reign.
-However, Aldred noted that the convention of placing the phrase maet kheru (justified or true of voice) after the name of a deceased person was abandoned during Akhenaten´s reign and re-instated shortly after his death.
+However, Aldred noted that the convention of placing the phrase maet kheru (justified or true of voice) after the name of a deceased person was abandoned during Akhenaten's reign and re-instated shortly after his death.

-Joanne Fletcher, an expert on mummification, is confident that the body is that of Nefertiti and that she reigned as Smenkhare.
+In 1898, the tomb of Amenhotep II was excavated and both the Pharaoh and eleven other mummies (including the so called the "Elder Lady" and the "Younger Lady") were also discovered in intact chambers.
+It is now generally thought the "Elder Lady" is Queen Tiye (mother of Akhenaten) but there has been much conjecture about the "Younger Lady" Joann Fletcher has argued that the "Younger Lady" is that of Nefertiti and that she reigned as Smenkhare.
 The body had a shaved head but wore a Nubian wig (as did Nefertiti) and had a double piercing on each ear (which was fairly rare).
 Its face had been badly mutilated around the time of the burial, and an arm snapped off, but the fingers were still clasped in the position associated with a pharaoh holding a scepter.
 Archeologists also discovered a number of "nefer" beads with the burial, items strongly associated with Nefertiti.